maxoakes/PythonIRC/readme.md

 Added an AutoClient to spam the server every n seconds.
 Server seems to function with with 5 clients of varying speeds. two of which message every 0.01 seconds.
 To create an Autoclient, do `py main.py auto <float>`

+Server file was deployed to a server that is 50ms away (Chicago), and it successfully handled 4 concurrent autoclients spamming messages every 0.1 seconds.
+Actual capacity likely far, far more.

 See rfc.txt for details.

 # Basic Criteria